‘I want a divorce’…but don’t know how to tell my ex’.

 Telling your ex that you want a divorce is one of the most difficult parts of the divorce process and why many people end up staying in unhappy relationships, losing their confidence and their mojo.
 We are frequently asked ‘I want a divorce but don’t know how to broach the subject with my ex’, so we’ve written a guide with our top tips for keeping the conversation as amicable and least stressful as possible.
 If you’re ready to take the first step, here’s how...

 It’s a tough call deciding things are broken to the point of divorce.
 Saying ‘I want a divorce’ out loud is a line crossed.
 But if you have reached that point and are ready to move on, it can be even scarier to think about how you’re going to broach the subject with your partner, particularly if you’re still living together.
+Not to mention the potential stress of going through a divorce.
 So, what should you do?

 It’s tempting to think that once you’ve decided to end a relationship that you need to sort everything out straightaway.
 You don’t.
 The first conversation should be short.
 You should aim to convey a single message:

 ‘Our relationship is over, I’m sorry this is so hurtful, but I’m decided and I won’t change my mind.
 I want a divorce.’